nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/CDIF.md

 # Cross-Domain Interoperability Framework (CDIF)

-This document gives some background information on the CDIF Framework, that bases on existing standards (Schema.org, DCAT, ODRL, DDI-CDI, SKOS/XKOS, SSSOM, etc.) and technology to support interoperability, in both human- and machine-actionable fashion.
+This document gives some background information on the Cross-Domain Interoperability Framework (CDIF), based on existing standards (Schema.org, DCAT, ODRL, DDI-CDI, SKOS/XKOS, SSSOM, etc.) and technology to support interoperability in both human- and machine-actionable fashion.

-Its approach is not to create mappings from every existing domain to another, but to create a lingua franca that we can all agree on and communicate with.
+Its approach is not to create mappings from every existing domain to another, but to create a _lingua franca_ that we can all agree on and communicate with.

 Therefore, CDIF is a set of implementation recommendations, based on profiles of common, domain-neutral metadata standards which are aligned to work together to